hmc-pmoney-s18/LiveContainerMigrationTool/README.md

 ![template](/Images/azureFunctionEight.png)

 We recommend you to choose **S3 400 ACU** pricing tier.
 For more information about other pricing tiers and how they satisfty various performance needs, click [here](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/acu).

 ![template](/Images/azureFunctionSeven.png)

-Once you have configured Migration Application settings and the Hosting platform, you can publish the MigrationExecutorApp from the cloned repository in Azure Function Instance.
+Once you have configured Migration Application settings and the hosting platform, you can publish the MigrationExecutorApp from the cloned repository in the Azure Function Instance.
 If you don't want the migration to start right away, you can stop the Azure Function Instance, deploy the code from visual studio, and start the Azure Function Instance whenever you want.

 ### Deploying MigrationExecutorApp